- Hannibal moves south from Cisalpine Gaul, crosses the Apennines and ravages Etruria;

 On 20 June, with Flaminius in hot pursuit, Hannibal had marched his army past the Etruscan city of Cortona and was advancing along the northern or eastern shores of Lake Trasimene.
 The Carthaginian commander realised that this was the ideal spot for an ambush.
 During a risky night march, he positioned his forces in a long line on the reverse slopes of the hills surrounding the lake.
 They were now completely invisible and all they had to do was wait for the enemy to march into the trap.
 Flaminius was still confident of victory and, according to Polybius, was followed by a large crowd of volunteers.
 These had brought fetters and chains with them and were eager to take many prisoners after the expected Roman victory and sell them as slaves.

 In the early morning of 21 June, Flaminius marched his army along the shores of the lake.
 It was a foggy day and visibility was poor.
 When the Roman vanguard bumped into the extreme left flank of the Carthaginian army, Hannibal gave the signal to attack.
-The North Africans, Celts and Spaniards stormed down the hill and hit the Roman column in the flank.
+The North Africans, Celts and Spaniards stormed down the hills and hit the Roman column in the flank.
 The Romans and their allies were taken completely by surprise and the outcome of the battle was never in doubt.
 Flaminius and his men put up some stiff resistance and the fighting continued for some three hours before the Roman commander was cut down.
 Perhaps as many as 15.000 Romans and allies perished and many were taken prisoner.
 Of those who tried to flee, many were driven into the lake and drowned or were killed by the Carthaginian horsemen.
 Modern place names such as Ossaia (“place of bones”) and Sanguineto (“bloody”) remind us of the carnage that was the Battle of Lake Trasimene.
 The Carthaginians lost between 1.500 and 2.500 men, and most of these were Celts, Hannibal’s weakest troops.

-Although the Battle of Lake Trasimene was an ignominious defeat for Rome, some 6.000 men in the vanguard – most likely including the elite allied extraordinarii – managed to break through the Carthaginian lines and escape.
+Although the Battle of Lake Trasimene was an ignominious defeat for Rome, some 6.000 men in the vanguard – most likely including the elite allied extraordinarii – managed to break through the Carthaginian line and escape.
 These soldiers entrenched themselves in a village on the high ground, but soon surrendered when they were surrounded by Hannibal’s subordinate commander Maharbal and his troops.
 Maharbal promised them that their lives would be spared, a promise that angered Hannibal, who believed his lieutenant had exceeded his authority.
 In any case, Hannibal had all the prisoners assembled and then released the Latin and Italian allies and allowed them to go home.
 Once again, no ransom was required, as Hannibal had come to fight the Romans and to bring freedom to the Italians.
 Hannibal kept the Roman prisoners and divided them among his units.
 He then proceeded to bury his own dead.
 His casualties had been acceptable, but he also lost 30 experienced officers.
 Gaius Flaminius’ body was never found.

 More disaster and a dictator

-When word of the disaster at Lake Trasimene reached Rome, the praetor Marcus Pomponius ascended the rostra, addressed his fellow citizens and spoke the immortal words:
+When word of the disaster at Lake Trasimene reached Rome, the praetor Marcus Pomponius ascended the Rostra, addressed his fellow citizens and spoke the immortal words:

 “Magna pugna victi sumus”.